Schindler Appointed Treasurer of W. Eugene Smith Fund For Humanistic Photography. 2013 Grants Issued at SVA Theatre.

-October 2012 – I’m proud to announce that the Board of Trustees of the W. Eugene Smith Fund has appointed me Treasurer of the Fund.
-For the past 3-years, I served as Secretary of the Board for the three years prior to becoming Treasurer.
+October 2013 – I’m proud to announce that the Board of Trustees of the W. Eugene Smith Fund has reappointed me as Treasurer of the Fund for a second year.
+I served as Secretary of the Board for the three years prior to becoming Treasurer.

 The W. Eugene Smith Fund for Humanistic Photography is a non-profit organization that issues annual grants to photojournalists to pursue photographic projects focusing on the human condition in the spirit of W. Eugene Smith, the famous LIFE magazine photographer.
 My tasks include fundraising and producing the annual grant ceremony at the School of Visual Arts.
-(I secured Canon USA’s sponsorship for the past three years.)
-My fellow board members are affiliated with Christie’s, International Center of Photography, Getty Images, Photo District News, Vanity Fair, and other leading photography organizations.
+(I secured Canon USA’s sponsorship for the past four years.)
+My fellow board members are affiliated with Christie’s, International Center of Photography, Getty Images, Harbers Family Foundation, Photo District News, The New Yorker, Vanity Fair, and other leading photography organizations.

-Smith Grant recipients were selected from entries received from more than 43 countries.
+Smith Grant recipients were selected from entries received from photographers from more than 42 countries.

 Legal & Business Seminar for NY Women in Film and Television: Sept 22, 6.30pm

 On Wednesday, September 22nd, entertainment attorney Nicole Page and I co-presented Company Formation, Partnerships, and Collaborations, a legal and business seminar for New York Women in Film and Television.
 We discussed business entities, buy-sell agreements, employee benefits such as health insurance and retirement plans, and how to define and quantify business goals and financial strategies.
 The seminar was attended by 40 lively and inquisitive NYWIFT members.